 Since we understand the structure of the intersection of centralizers, we are going to work on solving this last question.
-Our strategy now is to reduce the problem to the ordinary conjugacy problem and a very special one that we will deal with in the following subsection.
+Our strategy now is to reduce the problem to the ordinary conjugacy problem and to isolate a very special case that must be dealt with.